gitbucket/gitbucket/README.md

 - Data export and import
 - Migration system has been switched to [solidbase](https://github.com/gitbucket/solidbase)

 **Note:** You can upgrade to GitBucket 4.0 from 3.14.
-If your GitBucket is 3.13 or before, you must upgrade 3.14 at first.
+If your GitBucket is 3.13 or before, you have to upgrade 3.14 at first.

 ### 3.14 - 30 Apr 2016